emmajanedrews/base-template/_posts/2017-08-01-why-you-need-to-take-advantage-of-the-market-now.md

 title: Why You Need to Take Advantage of the Market Now
 date: 2017-08-01 10:18:27
 tags:
-  - 2017 Real Estate Market
+  - Real Estate Market Info
 excerpt: >-
   Rising interest rates mean now is the time for both buyers and sellers to make a move in our market.